undostres-com-mx/woocommerce-gateway-undostres/README.md

 Install the following extensions in the local machine:

-- PHP Debug, in VsCode.
+- PHP Debug, on VsCode.
-- Xdebug helper, in the web browser.
+- Xdebug helper, on web browser.

 Do ssh tunneling: